Solutions. At your speed.

 You have the right to request that we communicate with you about your health matters in a certain way or at a certain location.
 For example, you may request that we not send any protected health information to you at a health care facility, but instead send communication for you to a residential address or Post Office Box.
 We will agree to your request as long as it is reasonable for us to do so.

 You have the right to receive a paper copy of this notice even though you may have agreed to receive an electronic copy of this notice.
-You may request a paper copy of this notice at anytime or you may obtain a copy of this information from our website (as applicable).
-Our contact information is listed on the last page of this document.
+You may request a paper copy of this notice at any time or you may obtain a copy of this information from our website (as applicable).
+Our contact information is listed at the bottom of this document.

 Effective Date of This Privacy Notice